Classification of compounds in chemistry can be classified generally two broad groups.

 (E) If an ion is a

-combination of two or more atom which is called radical are used then valency
+combination of two or more atoms which is called radicals, then valency is written in parenthesis.

 Example:- Na+ Cl⁻ =NaCl